webplatform/docs/dom/HTMLElement/getClientRects/index.md

 }}
 {{Standardization_Status|W3C Working Draft}}
 {{API_Name}}
-{{Summary_Section|The returned value is a collection of ClientRect objects, one for each CSS border box associated with the element.
+{{Summary_Section|The returned value is a collection of [[cssom/ClientRect|ClientRect]] objects, one for each CSS border box associated with the element.
 Each ClientRect object contains read-only left, top, right and bottom properties describing the border box, in pixels, with the top-left relative to the top-left of the viewport.
 For tables with captions, the caption is included even though it's outside the border box of the table.}}
 {{API_Object_Method
 |Parameters=
 |Method_applies_to=dom/HTMLElement
 |Example_object_name=element
 |Return_value_name=rectList
 |Javascript_data_type=ClientRectList
-|Return_value_description='''ClientRectList'''

-'''ClientRect'''
+|Return_value_description=A '''ClientRectList''' collection, that contains '''ClientRect''' objects with the following properties -
   '''top''': Number
   '''left''': Number
   '''right''': Number